There are six steps at the Ambassadors' Entrance, the main entrance to the Palace, and 47 steps on the Grand Staircase leading up to the State Rooms.

 A visit to Buckingham Palace lasts approximately 2-3 hours.
 Seating is available at the Visitor Entrance, in the Ballroom, on the West Terrace and in the garden.

 A complimentary descriptive audio tour is available in English.
-Non-descriptive tours are also available in English, French, German, Spanish, Italian, Japanese, Chinese, Brazilian Portuguese and Russian.
+Non-descriptive, multimedia, tours are also available in English, French, German, Spanish, Italian, Japanese, Chinese, Brazilian Portuguese and Russian.

-Transcripts of the audio tour and the Visitor Information leaflet are available in large print.
+Transcripts of the multimedia tour and the Visitor Information leaflet are available in large print.

 Assistance dogs are welcome, and water is available on request.